 Since 2011, fifth on the grid has given three podium finishes – all third place results for Fernando Alonso in 2012, Daniel Ricciardo in 2017 and Lando Norris in 2021.

 The driver starting sixth has scored in all of the last seven Monaco Grands Prix and has not recorded a DNF since 2012. and has scored in every Monaco Grand Prix since 2015.

 Historically, sixth on the grid has had a relatively high retirement rate, with more non-finishes from here than any other position in the top 11.

-This is the highest grid slot at Monaco to have never scored a win.
+Sixth is the highest grid slot at Monaco to have never scored a win.
 No one has scored a podium finish from sixth on the grid at Monaco since Nick Heidfeld in 2005.
-The grid slot supplied four podium finishes in five years between 2000 and 2005.
+The grid slot supplied four podium finishes in six races between 2000 and 2005.

-The driver starting seventh has finished where they started in all of the last three Monaco Grands Prix.
+The driver starting seventh has finished where they started in all of the last four Monaco Grands Prix.

 Like sixth, seventh on the grid has never given a win at the Monaco Grand Prix, though two runner-up finishes have been recorded from here, in 1950 and 1981.

 The most recent podium finish to come from here was for Sergio Perez in 2016, who finished third with Force India.
 That’s the only time that a podium has been scored from outside the top six on the grid in Monte Carlo since 2007.

 The driver starting seventh has had three DNFs in the last ten Monaco races.
 The most recent of these was in 2018.

 The very first Monaco Grand Prix to be held as a round of the Drivers’ Championship resulted in a podium finish for Louis Chiron, who started from eighth on the grid.
 The grid slot has gone on to score nine more top three finishes since then, including a win for Jochen Rindt in 1970.